 4 Overview

-The Vs interface is between the V2X application specific server and the VAE Server.
-It specifies RESTful APIs that allow the V2X application specific server to access the services and capabilities provided by VAE Server.
+The Vs interface is between the VASS and the VAE Server.
+It specifies RESTful APIs that allow the VASS to access the services and capabilities provided by VAE Server.

 The stage 2 level requirements and signalling flows for the Vs interface are defined in 3GPP TS 23.286 [4].